-After a brain injury, you can also experience problems scanning or tracking objects with your eyes.
+After a traumatic brain injury, you can also experience problems scanning or tracking objects with your eyes.

-This will make it difficult to read words on a page, since the eyes will jump around to different words and lines instead of smoothly moving left to right.
+This will make it difficult to read words on a page, for example, since the eyes will jump around to different words and lines instead of smoothly moving left to right.

-One type of eye movement problem, nystagmus, can give you the feeling that the whole world is bouncing up and down.
+One type of eye movement problem known as nystagmus can give you the feeling that the whole world is bouncing up and down.